-Once the instrument is on, pressing power/backlight backlight.
+Once the instrument is powered on, pressing the power/backlight key will turn on the display backlight.
 The backlight will remain on until the key is pressed again or after two minutes of not pressing any key on the keypad.